girot-ethz/ddm/14_3D_Printing_Tutorial.md

 The following Tutorial as well as some more tips can also be found at: https://raplab.arch.ethz.ch/raise-3d/

 The bigger printer use Ideamkaer.
-Other then the Tiertime software you can download it to your own computer and generate your g-code there.
-Because you need a own USB stick to transfer it to the printer.
+Other than the Tiertime software you can download it to your own computer and generate your g-code there.
+Because you need your own USB stick to transfer it to the printer.
-The Process is very similar to the smaller printer.
+The process is very similar to the smaller printer.

 ![3D_Printing_25_Howtoprint.png](doc/3D_Printing_25_Howtoprint.png)

 > Open Ideamaker on the computer at the Raplab or your own one.
-Import the .stl file with the button in the top.
+Import the .stl file with the button on the top.
 (Source: raplab.arch.ethz.ch)

 ![3D_Printing_26_Howtoprint.png](doc/3D_Printing_26_Howtoprint.png)

-> You can rotate/move/scale your model (1) as well.
-Befor you start the slicing (2).
+> You can rotate/move/scale your model (1) as well, before you start the slicing (2).
 (Source: raplab.arch.ethz.ch)

 ![3D_Printing_27_Howtoprint.png](doc/3D_Printing_27_Howtoprint.png)